jlangr/ccode2/classes.md

 }
 ```

-The calling code concisely states a piece of the overall policy:
+The calling code now concisely states a piece of the overall policy:

 ```
 if (holding.isLate())
 ```

 The conditional is now immediately digestible.
 It doesn't require us to stop and pause.
-Instead, it helps us quickly understand the method's control flow, which in turn helps us know where to look next for our current interests.
+Instead, it helps us quickly understand the method's control flow, which in turn helps us know where we need to look next.

-After moving the `checkIn` method to Holding, we should look again at the method in its new context.
+After moving the `checkIn` method to Holding, we look again at the method in its new context.
 Does the Holding class now contain too many reasons to change?
 Should we move the method again, perhaps this time to a brand-new class?
 With every change, we continue to ask these kinds of questions as part of continuous design.

 The `checkIn` method isn't perfect yet.[why not]
 But replacing unnecessary detail with abstractions in this manner allows us to more easily consider improving the remainder of its code.
 And toward our primary interest of SRP compliant classes, we've removed one reason to change from HoldingService.

-## Blah
+## An Overly-Open Implementation

 Opportunities to extract and move are rampant in a typical codebase.
-Extracting implementation detail from a method frequently makes it obvious that the code belongs elsewhere.
+Extracting implementation detail from a method often makes it obvious that the code belongs elsewhere.
 Do this enough and eventually most code makes it to the right place, and each "place" is a reasonably small, cohesive, and easy to work with.

-Let's do one more quick extract and move, and see what else can come of it.
+Let's execute one more quick extract-and-move, then focus on the moved method.

 Another line in the `checkIn` method similarly suggests feature envy: